 - 1/2 cup beef gravy homemade or store-bought

-- 2 medium pieces peeled, sliced in strips, 2-inch length potatoes
+- 2 whole potatoes peeled, sliced in strips, 2-inch length

 - Using the same grill pan, saute the garlic till brown for about 2 to 3 minutes (be careful not to burn garlic).
 Remove the garlic, set aside to add later.
 Add the Worcestershire sauce, gravy and wine to the skillet.
 Season with salt and freshly ground black pepper powder.